General Motors Victim Compensation Fund Is Open

 Many owners of General Motors vehicles have been relying on their Vehicle Identification Numbers to identify if their cars have been subject to recall.
 However, the available online programs may not be entirely complete.
 It is still best to take a vehicle on any recall list into a GM authorized dealership to verify if it has been recalled and what needs to be fixed.

-Greg Coleman Law auto accident lawyers encourage all GM owners to investigate their VIN numbers and identify if their vehicles have been recalled.
+The Sacramento personal injury lawyers at the Arnold Law Firm encourage all GM owners to investigate their VIN numbers and identify if their vehicles have been recalled.
 If you or a loved one has actually been injured in a GM vehicle, please call 865-247-0080 to see if you qualify for the GM victim compensation fund.

 Consult the GM Ignition Recall Safety Information website for more information.